GiovanniCassani/creative-gan/README.md

 For example, when asked to produces images of the word *slipper*, it produces mostly shoes:
 ![alt text](images/slipper.png)

-It becomes apparent looking at the similarity between the words of which the model has learned a representation:
+The reason becomes apparent looking at the similarity between the words of which the model has learned a representation:

 - Similarity between slipper and shirts: 0.23937399685382843
 - Similarity between slipper and trousers: 0.32302892208099365